nipil/web-rsync/doc/design/crypto.md

 - if it fails, test with PREVIOUS key
 - if it fails, test with NEXT key
 - if it fails, reject payload

+Previous and next keys are time-dependant and `DURATION_*` seconds away in both directions from current key.